How to Make An Email With A Custom Domain

 Enter your name and existing Gmail account

-5. A prompt asks, “Does your business have a domain?”
-Choose “No, I need one” and create an account.
+5. When asked, “Does your business have a domain?” choose “No, I need one” and begin the registration.

 Click "No I need one"